-Here at Pirateheart, I am striving to meet the Cat Fancier's Association standard of a "balanced cat" with a small nose and "break" between the eyes, while at the same time the kitty has the ability to breath easily without noise or health issues and having a sweet expression.
-Pirateheart persians are moderate to traditional persians.
+Here at Pirateheart, I am striving to meet the Cat Fancier's Association standard of a "balanced cat" with a small nose and "break" between the eyes, while at the same time the kitty has a sweet expression.

 All my cats have been tested by UC Davis and are PKD and PRA negative.
 Kittens are microchipped and given all age appropriate vaccinations.
 They are guarenteed to be free of parasites, disease, or genetic disorders.
 I breed for temperment and train the kittens to be well behaved.
 Kittens begin recieving grooming early and often to enable them and their future owners a lifetime of beauty and happiness.
 Call for information on available kittens and to be put on a waitlist for your desired kitten.